-The kneeling shooting position is the second fastest shooting position to assume, and when done correctly, provides a fairly stable shooting position.
+The kneeling position is the second fastest shooting position to assume.
+When done correctly, it provides a fairly stable shooting position.
 Unfortunately, only one elbow is supported when using the kneeling position, which is obviously not ideal.
-The kneeling position also gives the hunter the ability to see over brush, grass, and other things obscuring the target, though not as much as when standing.
+The kneeling position also gives the hunter the ability to see over brush, tall grass, and other things obscuring the target, though not as much as when standing.
 At the same time, the kneeling position also presents a smaller, more difficult to spot proile.

-The kneeling position is a very good position to use when the hunter doesn’t have much time to take a shot, or needs to shoot over brush or grass obscuring the target, thus making the prone or sitting positions unsuitable, but the target is too far away to take an ethical shot while standing.
+The kneeling position is a very good position to use when the hunter doesn’t have much time to take a shot.
+It’s also great for shooting over brush or grass obscuring the target when the prone or sitting positions unsuitable, but the target is too far away to take an ethical shot while standing.

 To assume a kneeling position, place your dominant side knee on the ground at an approximately 90 degree angle from your non-dominant knee.
 If you can, turn your dominant side foot so that as much of it as possible contacts the ground, then sit on your foot.
 This will provide a more stable position than sitting on your heel.
 However, not everyone is flexible enough to do this, so do what works best for you.

 Rest your support side arm on the front of your non-dominant knee using the flat, meaty part of your arm just above your elbow.
 Do not rest the “point” of your elbow on your kneecap, as this will provide a very unstable platform.

 Though not demonstrated here, the kneeling shooting position may also be used in conjunction with other forms of support such as shooting sticks or a sling to make it more stable.
 When ample time and resources are available, it is always a good idea to use additional measures to assist you in stabilizing your position.

 Sitting Shooting Position